TheZoraiz/ascii-image-converter/README.md

 <br>

 You can combine flags as well.
-Following command outputs colored and negative ascii art, flips ascii art horizontally and vertically, with fixed 60 by 30 character dimensions, custom defined ascii characters " .-=+#@" and saves the a generated image and .txt file in current directory as well.
+Following command outputs colored and negative ascii art, flips ascii art horizontally and vertically, with fixed 60 by 30 character dimensions, custom defined ascii characters " .-=+#@" and saves a generated image and .txt file in current directory as well.

 ```
 ascii-image-converter [image paths/urls] -Cnxyd 60,30 -m " .-=+#@" -s . --save-txt .